tidbcloud/nextjs-prisma-example/README.md

 1. Click the **Deploy to Netlify** button.
 2. Click **Connect to GitHub** and authenticate GitHub account.
 3. Fill in **Repository name** for your own GitHub repository.
-4. Enter the DATABASE_URL string, set in the previous step, in the **Set database URL** field.
+4. Enter the DATABASE_URL string, get in the previous step, in the **Set database URL** field.
 5. Click **Save & Deploy**.

 ![img](https://user-images.githubusercontent.com/35677990/208869376-c642e816-cb74-4012-9070-9a2cc301b72e.jpg)